If you’re worried about your hearing it's easy to get it checked. Here’s our guide to your hearing test options.

 An over-the-phone hearing check is available from Action on Hearing Loss on 0844 800 3838 (local rate call).
 This service is completely automated (you won't have to speak to anyone) and anonymous.

 This test is a 'speech-in-noise' check, which assesses your ability to hear someone speaking when there’s background noise, similar to being in a crowded room.
 A voice will read out three random numbers and you use the numbers on your telephone keypad to indicate the numbers you heard.

 Online hearing checks are similar to Action on Hearing Loss's telephone hearing check, except you hear the sounds through your computer instead of your telephone.

-You can do a free online hearing check on the Action on Hearing Loss website, or on the British Society of Hearing Aid Audiologists (BSHAA) or Boots Hearing Care websites.
+You can do a free online hearing check at Action on Hearing Loss, the British Society of Hearing Aid Audiologists (BSHAA), or Boots Hearing Care.

 There are two types of face-to-face tests.
 Either a short hearing test, or a full hearing test.